Federal Hill, Kuala Lumpur: Current land status

-The land is owned by the Federal Department of Land and Mines.
+The land is owned by the private foundation DSBL.
 The administration and maintenance of the buildings and surroundings is carried out by Kuala Lumpur City Hall.

 Architecture

 There are 113 old government bungalows with gardens built during the 1950s.

 The oldest existing building is the Malaysian Nature Society headquarters which can be seen on a 1929 map.
 There are four palaces at the hill belonging to the Johor, Kedah, Perak and Negeri Sembilan households.

 Nature’s wealth

 The flora and fauna in the hill includes more than 65 species of local and migratory birds, long tailed macaques, tree shrews and monitor lizards.

 Plenty of mature forest trees are scattered along the hill slopes and gullies including big timber trees like tembusu, nyatoh tembaga, jelutong and pulai.